Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: The Quijote simulations

-Each simulation box has $512^3$ dark matter particles and each realization has $5$ snapshots at redshifts $z=[3.0,\ 2.0,\ 1.0,\ 0.5,\ 0.0]$.
-In Fig.~\ref{fig:fsigma8_dist}, we show the distribution of $f \sigma_8$ for the realizations of the simulation and for each redshift.
+All those simulations have different seeds of the initial condition.
+A single simulation contains $512^3$ dark matter particles and each realization has $5$ snapshots at redshifts $z=[3.0,\ 2.0,\ 1.0,\ 0.5,\ 0.0]$.
+In Fig.~\ref{fig:fsigma8_dist}, we show the $f \sigma_8$ distribution for 2000 realizations.